lukso-network/docs/docs/guides/02-interact-with-up.md

 1. abi-encode the function call with the parameters you want to pass.
 2. pass this payload as the fourth argument `_data` of the `.execute` function.

-The code snippets below show you how to do this.

 <Tabs>